SQL for Data Analysis

 ORDER BY revenue DESC;

-Joins and Aggregations
+Joins & Aggregations

 SELECT c.name, o.amount